Home

 Care of Taro and Allamanda

-Care of Taro and Allamanda include pruning, fertilizers, watering etc. Taro pruning is done No pruning needed and Allamanda pruning is done Cut or pinch the stems, Prune for shortening long shoots, Prune if you want to improve plant shape, Prune in spring and Remove damaged leaves.
+Care of Taro and Allamanda include pruning, fertilizers, watering etc. Taro pruning is done and Allamanda pruning is done Cut or pinch the stems, Prune for shortening long shoots, Prune if you want to improve plant shape, Prune in spring and Remove damaged leaves.
 In summer Taro needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Allamanda needs Lots of watering and in winter, it needs Average Water.

 Bulb Plants